 Lester has significant experience handling the unique planning issues associated with private art collections, and works routinely with international and regional auction houses, museums, and art appraisers in overseeing the acquisition, maintenance, gifting and sale of works of art.

 Lester is actively involved in the community, providing assistance to charitable organizations with planned giving, probate, and trust law issues.
-In addition to his professional activities, he is a board member of Kohelet Yeshiva High School and adviser to the Kohelet Foundation, and he serves on the board of Trustees of Jewish Family and Children’s Services.
+In addition to his professional activities, he is a board member of Kohelet Yeshiva High School and adviser to the Kohelet Foundation, and he served on the board of Trustees of Jewish Family and Children’s Services.

 Lester serves as an adjunct professor at the University of Pennsylvania Law School where he teaches the course Gift and Estate Tax in Practice.